- In what geographic areas are placements made?

 Will USM help me get a job?

 USM does not do job placement.
 Each spring ETEP holds an information session on applying for a teaching position in the K-12 schools.
 We invite local superintendents and principals to come to talk with you about what they are looking for in a teacher candidate.
 For more information on teaching jobs available in Maine visit: www.servingschools.com

 What is the job market like for certified teachers?

 The job opportunities depend on individual districts, disciplines, time of year, and certification area.
 In general, if an individual is a "certified" "highly qualified teacher," he or she is in a stronger position than all others.
 Non-certified, non-highly qualified teachers have a difficult time being considered in most disciplines.
 Individual profiles can be found on the Maine Department of Labor: http://www.maine.gov/labor/cwri/

 What is the starting salary for teachers in Maine?

 By law beginning in 2007-2008, the minimum starting salary for all beginning teachers in Maine is $30,000.
 All districts must start at that level but then they have individual negotiation abilities after that.
 All districts and school's salary steps are public information.
-Most, if not all, districts have them on their individual web sites.
+Most, if not all, districts have this infromation on their individual web sites.